Frederick Ashworth: Project Alberta

 My job at Los Alamos was to supervise and coordinate the work of engineers in the testing at Wendover of bomb components then being developed at Los Alamos.
-I don't know who though that the Los Alamos people needed supervising and coordinating by a young commander, US Navy.
+I don't know who thought that the Los Alamos people needed supervising and coordinating by a young commander, US Navy.
 But I was able to run interference for them with the base commander, Colonel Heflin, and I think in useful ways.
 That wasn't difficult either because Colonel Heflin was one fine Air Force officer.

 Holding the rank of commander, he became Director of Operations for Project Alberta, the portion of the Manhattan Project tasked with dropping of the weapons on Japan.
 In February 1945, Ashworth was sent to Guam to deliver a letter to Fleet Admiral Chester Nimitz from Fleet Admiral Ernest King ordering him to provide whatever support the Manhattan Project required.
 Ashworth's first task was to select a suitable base area for the 509th Composite Group.
 After looking at Guam and Saipan, he decided that Tinian would be more suitable, as it was closer to Japan than Guam, and had better facilities than Saipan.
 At the suggestion of island commander, Brigadier General Frederick V. H. Kimble, Ashworth selected an area at the northern end of the island.

 The Director of the Manhattan Project, Major General Leslie R. Groves, Jr., wanted each nuclear strike mission to be commanded by a "weaponeer", a Project Alberta service academy graduate who would fly on the bomb-carrying aircraft and make such tactical decisions as were required.
 Only two officers met this requirement: Ashworth and his commanding officer, Captain William S. Parsons.
 The two therefore agreed that they would flying alternating missions.
 Parsons therefore commanded the Hiroshima mission, while Ashworth commanded the Nagasaki mission.
 For this mission, Ashworth was awarded the Silver Star Medal.
 His citation read: